BCAT: A Block Causal Transformer for PDE Foundation Models for Fluid Dynamics: Experiment Details

 \subsection{Training}

 We perform data normalization during the training process.
 Given the input sequence of data $\{\u(\cdot,t_i)\st 0\le i < T_0\}$, we compute the mean and standard deviation of each input trajectory, which are used to normalize both the input and ground truth sequence.
 The loss function is the standard mean squared error in the normalized space.
-The models are trained using the AdamW optimizer with a global batch size of 128 for 40 epochs where each epoch is 4,000 steps.
-The warmup-stable-decay learning rate scheduler \cite{hu2024minicpm} is used with 5\% warmup and 10\% decay.
+The models are trained using a combination of Muon optimizer \cite{jordan2024muon,liu2025muon} and AdamW optimizer \cite{loshchilovdecoupled} with a global batch size of 128 for 40 epochs where each epoch is 4,000 steps.
+The Muon optimizer is applied to all transformer matrix parameters, while AdamW optimizer is applied to the rest of the parameters (scalar, embedding, initial and final projection layer).
+The warmup-stable-decay learning rate scheduler \cite{hu2024minicpm} is used with 10\% warmup and 50\% decay.
 We use learning rate $10^{-3}$ and weight decay $10^{-4}$.
 On four NVIDIA H100 GPUs, the training takes about 59 hours.